 There are also risks involved in investing in bonds, for example, fixed-rate bonds will fluctuate according to interest rate and in the case of bankruptcy, investors can lose most or even all of their money.
 There is also the reinvestment risk, which means the investors may be compelled to find a new and much less profitable place for investment, and then there is also the risk posed by the Exchange rate, which can vary between two currencies.

 Investing in Banks is probably one of the most economical and safest investments in Pakistan.
 Many banks offer a variety of investment opportunities with differing interest rates and accounts with long term earning ability.
 Although the returns may not be as lucrative as other investment opportunities the advantages are that because bank accounts are not affected by market fluctuations the interest rate is fixed, giving the investor clarity of calculations and time scale for returns.

 It is especially important to be aware of the terms and conditions of your chosen bank and account type, as banks can sometimes charge fees that may surpass the interest rate on your account (service, ATM) which may ultimately squander the investment.
 Therefore, it is important to read and check the fine prints to be fully aware of the terms and conditions before any investment is made.

 Gold is regarded as one of the safest investments and there are not many investment sectors that can contend with it and its ability to safeguard against socio-economical disturbances and its potential to recuperate its value through these descents.

-Choosing how to invest in the many forms of gold is dependant on investor inclination and personal capacity for risk, nonetheless regardless of its exceptional history of holding its value and as a great diversifying investment, most expert’s advice not to assign more than 10% of an overall investment portfolio to it.
+Choosing how to invest in the many forms of gold is dependant on investor inclination and personal capacity for risk, nonetheless regardless of its exceptional history of holding its value and as a great diversifying investment, most expert’s advise not to assign more than 10% of an overall investment portfolio to it.